floatSDSDS/floatsdsds.github.io/index.md

 Have solid control theory framework stay in mind.

-appreciated to this silly but beautiful World.
+appreciate to this silly but beautiful World.

 :)